TazakiN/Algeo02-22032/README.md

 Give credit here.

-- This project was assigned by Aljabar Linier dan Geometri
+- This project was assigned in IF2123 Aljabar Linier dan Geometri lecture, Teknik Informatika ITB, 2023/2024
 - Many thanks to our lecturer, Pak Rinaldi Munir, M.T.

 ## Contact